Analysis of Noisy Evolutionary Optimization When Sampling Fails: Adaptive Sampling Can Work on Some Tasks Where Both Sampling and Populations Fail

-We then show in Theorem~\ref{theo-offspring-adaptive} that using offspring populations is also ineffective in this case.
+Next we show in Theorem~\ref{theo-offspring-adaptive} that using offspring populations is also ineffective in this case.
 By using offspring populations, the probability of improving the current fitness becomes very small when the solution is in the 2nd segment (i.e., $\frac{n}{100} < |x|_0 \leq \frac{n}{50}$).
-This is because a fair number of offspring solutions with fitness not better than the current fitness will be generated with a high probability, and the current fitness becomes better only if all these bad offspring solutions and the parent solution are evaluated correctly, the probability of which almost decreases exponentially w.r.t. $\lambda$.
-Note that for the (1+$\lambda$)-EA solving OneMax under reverse noise (i.e., Theorem~\ref{theo-population-offpsring}), the effectiveness of using offspring populations is due to the small probability of losing the current fitness, since it requires a fair number of offspring solutions with fitness not worse than the current fitness to be evaluated incorrectly.
+This is because a fair number of offspring solutions with fitness no better than the current fitness will be generated with a high probability, and the current fitness becomes better only if all these bad offspring solutions and the parent solution are evaluated correctly, the probability of which almost decreases exponentially w.r.t. $\lambda$.
+Note that for the (1+$\lambda$)-EA solving OneMax under symmetric noise (i.e., Theorem~\ref{theo-population-offpsring}), the effectiveness of using offspring populations is due to the small probability of losing the current fitness, since it requires a fair number of offspring solutions with fitness no worse than the current fitness to be evaluated incorrectly.
 Therefore, we can see that using offspring populations can generate a fair number of good and bad offspring solutions simultaneously, and whether it will be effective depends on the concrete noisy problem.

-\begin{theorem} For the (1+$ \lambda $)-EA (where $ \lambda\in poly(n) $) solving OneMax under segmented noise, the expected running time is exponential. \end{theorem} \begin{proof} We apply the simplified negative drift theorem with scaling (i.e., Theorem~\ref{simplified-drift-scaling}) to prove it.
+\begin{theorem} For the (1+$ \lambda $)-EA (where $ \lambda\in poly(n) $) solving OneMax under segmented noise, the expected running time is exponential. \end{theorem} \begin{myproof} We apply the simplified negative drift theorem with scaling (i.e., Theorem~\ref{simplified-drift-scaling}) to prove this result.
 Let $X_t=|x|_0$ denote the number of 0-bits of the solution $x$ maintained by the (1+$\lambda$)-EA after running $t$ iterations.
 We consider the interval $[\frac{n}{75},\frac{n}{50}]$, i.e., $a=\frac{n}{75}$ and $b=\frac{n}{50}$ in Theorem~\ref{simplified-drift-scaling}.